-To support additional capacity on the Luas Red Line, to service the intensification of development in Tallaght and Fortunestown and the future development of the City Edge lands.
+To support additional capacity on the Luas Red Line, to service the intensification of development in Tallaght and Fortunestown and the future development of the Naas Road lands.

-To support the opening of the Kishogue rail station to align with the delivery of homes within the Clonburris SDZ area, in accordance with the SDZ Planning Scheme phasing.
+To support the opening of the Kishogue rail station to align with the delivery of homes within the Clonburris SDZ area, in accordance with SDZ Planning Scheme phasing.

-To investigate the option of an inter-county rail service stopping at Kishogue Station which would provide access to new employment space at Clonburris and give direct access to the Grange Castle Business Park.
+To investigate the option of an inter-county rail service stopping at Kishogue station which would provide access to new employment space at Clonburris and give direct access to the Grange Castle Business Park.

-To support the delivery, in the short to medium term, of measures to enhance the development potential of the City Edge lands including:
+To support the delivery, in the short to medium term, of measures to enhance the development potential of the Naas Road/Ballymount lands including: